 Where is the Information Stored and Processed?

-Your information is mainly stored and processed in the UK and European Economic Area (EEA).
+Your information is mainly stored and processed in the UK.

-We and, where relevant, our agents and delegates, may sometimes transfer your personal data to other countries outside of the European Economic Area (EEA).
-This may be, for example, in order to process transactions on your behalf, to provide reports or filings to relevant authorities and regulators, or where third party suppliers host their systems overseas.
+We and, where relevant, our agents and delegates, may sometimes transfer your personal data to other countries outside of the UK, including the United States.
+This may be, for example, in order to process transactions on your behalf, to provide reports or filings to relevant authorities and regulators, or where third party suppliers host their systems or have technical support teams overseas.
 In those situations, the transfers will be in accordance with the legal requirements, such as:

-- the country has been approved by the European Commission for this purpose;
+- the country has been approved by the Information Commissioner’s Office (ICO), the UK regulator for data protection for this purpose;

-- the recipient has signed a contract based on “model contractual clauses” approved by the European Commission, obliging them to protect your data;
+- the recipient has signed a contract based on “model contractual clauses” approved by the ICO, obliging them to protect your data; or

 - in other circumstances permitted by law.

-You can obtain more details about the protection given to your personal data when it is transferred outside the EEA by contacting us.
+You can obtain more details about the protection given to your personal data when it is transferred outside the UK by contacting us (see below for contact details).

 How long will you keep the information?